,

 When it comes to food, Thailand is also very accessible with children.
 In addition to rice and noodle dishes, you’ll find fruit, pancakes, and Western options everywhere, meaning even the pickiest eaters usually find something they like.
 Traveling around the country is also easy: domestic flights, comfortable trains, and private transport make it simple to cover distances without long, exhausting travel days.

-On top of that, Thailand is relatively affordable.
-Accommodation, transportation, and food are often significantly cheaper than in many other long-haul destinations.
+In addition, Thailand is relatively affordable.
+Accommodation, transportation, and food are often much cheaper than in many other long-haul destinations.
+In this blog, you’ll find exactly what a vacation to Thailand really costs: Thailand Vacation Costs for Families: Complete Budget Guide for Families.

 Which Ages Is Thailand Suitable For?